 By Heide Brandes

-OKLAHOMA CITY (Reuters) - An Oklahoma City police dog stabbed multiple times died on Monday as a result of wounds it incurred while trying to subdue a suspect who led police on a high-speed car chase and then was shot dead by an officer, local media quoted police as saying.
+OKLAHOMA CITY (Reuters) - An Oklahoma City police dog stabbed multiple times is expected to survive wounds it incurred while trying to subdue a suspect who led police on a high-speed car chase and then was shot dead by an officer, police said on Monday.

 The suspect, whose name has not been released, stabbed the dog on Sunday night after the car's tires were punctured by spikes placed in the road by police and he drove into a ditch, police said.

-The officer, identified as 13-year-veteran Ryan Stark, then fatally shot the man.
+The officer then fatally shot the man.
 The police dog was taken to a veterinarian for emergency surgery, Nelson said.

-The suspect is thought to have skipped out on an unpaid bar tab and then stolen a car, police said.
-His name has not been released because of difficulty locating his next of kin, police said.
+The suspect is thought to skipped out on an unpaid bar tab and then stole a car, police said.
+His name has not been released because of difficulty locating a next of kin, police said.

 (Writing by Jon Herskovitz; Editing by Eric Walsh)